 Incoming data is presented on a map, as most packets define some object, with a specific symbol and location.
 By selecting a symbol, you can view the latest information sent for the corresponding object, as well as the raw packets that produced it.
 All available objects are also shown in a list, which allows you to search for the ones you are looking for.
 Messages and bulletins are shown in a separate set of screens, structured like an e-mail client.

-With PocketPacket you can follow the status of the APRS network or submit your station’s info from anywhere.
-Monitor moving objects, get real time weather reports directly from local stations and more.
-Now, with an iPhone/iPod Touch and PocketPacket, you can have a full-fledged picture of packet activity in a small, portable package – ideal for field work or the ham shack.
+With PocketPacket you can follow the status of the APRS network, submit your station's info, monitor moving objects, get real time weather reports directly from local stations and more.
+PocketPacket is ideal for field work or the ham shack.

 Q: How do I connect my iOS device to my radio?